matthewjz-lyonsk6/notes/README.md

 # 2024-01-24
 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This quote encapsulates the essence of writing clean, maintainable code that's easy to understand and adapt.
 It reminds us that while solving complex problems, it's crucial to keep our solutions as simple as possible.
 Always strive for clarity and avoid unnecessary complexity.
 Writing code that is straightforward today can save hours of debugging and refactoring tomorrow."

+# 2024-01-25
+- Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.
+This quote reminds us that while efficiency is important, it should not be pursued until necessary.
+Focus first on writing clear, maintainable code.
+Optimization without measurement and need can lead to overcomplicated solutions, harder maintenance, and potential bugs.
+Always profile your code, identify bottlenecks, and optimize selectively where it truly matters.
+Remember, simplicity and readability enhance productivity and reduce errors in the long run.